evertrust/horizon-cli-helm/README.md

 > [!NOTE]
 > Don't forget to set your Horizon credentials.
-> You can do this by setting the `horizonCredentials.endpoint`, `horizonCredentials.apiID`, and `horizonCredentials.apiKey` values in your custom values file.
+> You can do this by setting the `horizonCliCredentials.endpoint`, `horizonCliCredentials.apiID`, and `horizonCliCredentials.apiKey` values in your custom values file.